tvpsh2020/nexmo-developer/_documentation/client-sdk/getting-started/ios/add-sdk-to-your-app.md

 ---
 title: How to Add the Nexmo Client SDK to your iOS App
-products: client-sdk
-description: This tutorial shows you how to add the Nexmo Client SDK to your iOS application.
+description: This topic shows you how to add the Nexmo Client SDK to your iOS application.
-languages:
-    - Objective_C
-    - Swift
 ---

 # How to Add the Nexmo Client SDK to your iOS App